 ScotRail's luggage policy allows passengers to carry up to three pieces of luggage onto each service.
 If it is necessary to bring more than three pieces of luggage, or more than two pets, an additional fee is payable.

 Accessible travel for all is ScotRail's aim.
 Each ScotRail train is equipped with ramps to ensure that passengers can board and disembark the train safely.
 Wheelchair spaces and accessible toilets can be found in standard-class carriages; passengers should note that these are not currently available in first-class.
 For those who may need extra help at the beginning or end stations, assistance can be booked in advance.
 Although ScotRail will do its best to help whether assistance has been booked or not, passengers travelling at times outside ticket office opening hours should be sure to book to avoid complications or disappointment.

 The cheapest train tickets between Inverness and Aberdeen can be found when passengers book their journeys well in advance.
 Peak-time trains tend not to have the best deals so passengers should consider making their journey at a different time of day outside these hours.
 Midweek services are most likely to be the quietest services, ensuring that some good deals can be found.

-Omio customers traveling this route depart most frequently from Inverness and arrive in Aberdeen.
+When traveling this route, Omio customers are departing most frequently from Inverness and arriving in Aberdeen.

 Here are some other resources that might have the information you need